korningf/git-pass/README.md

 ![gpg-pin-passphrase-dialog.png](gpg-pin-passphrase-dialog.png "On windows the PIN dialog is used to enter the master passphrase")

+.

-The GPG passphrase is needed to armor (seal) or dearmor (unseal) any secret.
+The GPG passphrase is needed to generate the database and decrypt any secret.

-GPG will prompt for a passphrase on first use and and will try to remember it.
+GPG will prompt for a passphrase on first use and and will cache remember it.

 .